DanValMont/tablenow-restaurant-booking-web-app/README.md

 ### Advantages

 * Thanks to the reliability, scalability, stability, and security provided by a PostgreSQL database, the project can be easily upscaled to include other cities from different regions across different countries.
-* After the successful payment, the admin user is going to receive the money immediately in his/her account.

 ## Technologies applied to this project